pkpdeleo/Mapty/README.md

 # Mapty 🗺️

 Mapty is an interactive web application that allows users to create personalized reminders associated with specific locations on a map.
-Using HTML, CSS, and JavaScript, along with the Leaflet.js library, Mapty offers a dynamic and user-friendly map experience.
+Using **HTML, CSS, and JavaScript**, along with the _Leaflet.js library_, Mapty offers a dynamic and user-friendly map experience.

 # Features